How easy, or difficult is living in Pattaya as an expatriate lady?. And what sort of life can a foreign woman expect in Pattaya?

-Ko Samet is probably our all time favorite family day out/destination, we head up for just the day or a couple nights at a time.
-Other than that the answer would change year by year depending on my daughters age, mostly now they enjoy their Saturdays at Central, doing a bit of shopping and watching a movie with friends.
+Ko Samet is probably our all-time favorite family day out/destination, we head up for just the day or a couple of nights at a time.
+Other than that the answer would change year by year depending on my daughters’ age, mostly now they enjoy their Saturdays at Central, doing a bit of shopping and watching a movie with friends.

 QUESTION 10: What is your favorite ladies venue or day out in Pattaya?

 Any restaurant with cold bottles of bubbles, good food, and a nice view is also good, we do like to try different places.
 Some of the places we’ve been and enjoyed this year are Surf and Turf and Silver Linings (both in Naklua), the Chocolate Factory up on Pratamnak, Glasshouse down in Na Jomtien, Ticino’s over on the Darkside and Baan Na in Huay Yai.
 I do love entertaining at home though, Thailand is great for having friends over for BBQ’s.